mjancarik/esmj-schema/README.md

 `@esmj/schema` is a lightweight and flexible schema validation library designed for developers who need a simple yet powerful way to validate and transform data.
 Here are some reasons to choose this package:

-1. **TypeScript First**: Built with TypeScript in mind, it provides strong type inference and ensures type safety throughout your codebase.
+1. **TypeScript First**: Built with TypeScript in mind, it provides strong type inference—even for deeply nested and complex schemas.
-2. **Extensibility**: Easily extend the library with custom logic using the `extend` function.
+2. **Extensibility**: Easily extend the library with custom logic, refinements, and preprocessors using the `extend` function.
-3. **Rich Features**: Includes advanced features like preprocessing, transformations, piping, and refinements, which are not always available in similar libraries.
+3. **Rich Features**: Includes advanced features like preprocessing, transformations, piping, refinements, and robust error collection (`abortEarly`).
+4. **Actionable Error Handling**: Collect all validation errors at once for better debugging and user experience, with clear and consistent error structures (`error` and `errors`).
-4. **Lightweight**: None dependencies and a small footprint make it ideal for projects where performance and simplicity are key.
+5. **Lightweight**: No dependencies and a small footprint make it ideal for projects where performance and simplicity are key.
-5. **Customizable**: Offers fine-grained control over validation and error handling.
+6. **Customizable**: Offers fine-grained control over validation, error handling, and schema composition.
-6. **Performance**: `@esmj/schema` is optimized for speed, making it one of the fastest schema validation libraries available.
-Whether you're creating schemas, parsing data, or handling errors, `@esmj/schema` consistently outperforms many popular alternatives.
-Its minimalistic design ensures low overhead, even in high-performance applications.
+7. **Performance**: Optimized for speed, making it one of the fastest schema validation libraries available.

 ### Performance Highlights